ALETHEA VASILAS, Executive Director

-CARMEN CASTRO, Farm Educator
+CARMEN CASTRO, Farm Educator and Stewardship

 Carmen is a consultant, translator & facilitator.
 In her former role, Carmen was the VP for a market research and consulting firm serving the marketing and media industry in the U.S. and Latin America.
 She has experience with community outreach, sales, operations, strategy, and event planning in a variety of sectors.
 As part of her continued interest in human ecology, she is certified in Permaculture Design, Holistic Health, and Applied Embodied Mindfulness.
 She has worked with diverse populations and those suffering from stress and trauma.
 Visits to her grandparents’ farm in her youth anchor her connection to the earth and drive her interest in (re)connecting people to nature and community and gardens as spaces of healing and change.
 She looks forward to continuing building relationships in the farm by sharing the healing benefits of nature, and growing food and herbs.
 Carmen is particularly interested in food and seed sovereignty and preservation, and in regional food sources that inspire and restore our health, environment and communities.